 - How is hemochromatosis inherited?

 - What are recommendations for screening for liver cancer in hemochromatosis?

 What is hereditary hemochromatosis?

 Hereditary hemochromatosis is an inherited (genetic) disorder in which there is excessive accumulation of iron in the body (iron overload).
-It is a common genetic disorder among Caucasians in the United States, affecting approximately one in 240 to 300 Caucasians.
-Individuals affected with hereditary hemochromatosis may have no symptoms or signs (and have normal longevity), or they can have severe symptoms and signs of iron overload that include sexual dysfunction, heart failure, joint pains, liver cirrhosis , diabetes mellitus, fatigue, and darkening of skin.
+It is a common genetic disorder among Caucasians in the United States, affecting approximately 1 to 6 people in the United States.
+Individuals affected with hereditary hemochromatosis may have no symptoms or signs (and have normal longevity), or they can have severe symptoms and signs of iron overload that include sexual dysfunction, heart failure, joint pains, liver cirrhosis, diabetes mellitus, fatigue, and darkening of skin.

 In individuals with hereditary hemochromatosis, the daily absorption of iron from the intestines is greater than the amount needed to replace losses.
 Since the normal body cannot increase iron excretion, the absorbed iron accumulates in the body.
 At this rate of iron accumulation, a man with hemochromatosis can accumulate 20 gram of total body iron by age 40 to 50.
-This excess iron deposits in the joints, liver, testicles, and heart, which causes damage to these organs, and causes signs and symptoms of hemochromatosis.
+This excess iron deposits in the joints, liver, testicles, and heart, causing damage to these organs and signs and symptoms of hemochromatosis.
 Women with hemochromatosis accumulate iron at a slower rate than men because they lose more iron than men due to iron loss from menstruation and breastfeeding.
-Therefore, they typically develop signs and symptoms of organ damage due to excess iron 10 years later then men.
+Therefore, they typically develop signs and symptoms of organ damage due to excess iron 10 years later than men.